-Restaurant Liquor License – This is the most common type of license and generally allows the service of beer, wine and full bar.
+Restaurant Liquor License – This is the most common type of license and generally allows the service of beer, wine, and a full bar.
 It allows one to serve all types of alcohol including mixed drinks.

-The fees for a license to service varies by county and state.
+The fees for a license to service vary by county and state.
 Most require an annual renewal paid in order to renew the license.